Joško Španjić: Managerial career

 After coaching minor league clubs, in the beginning, he was called by Igor Štimac in 2002 to join the Hajduk Split youth system as a coach.
 He managed the U-16 Hajduk squad and won two Croatian U-16 championships during that time.
 In 2009, he became the caretaker of the Hajduk Split first team for two games after manager Ivica Kalinić resigned due to health problems.
 Later, he became the assistant coach to Edoardo Reja and later to Stanko Poklepović.

 In 2011, he took over NK Primorac 1929 which at the time was the Hajduk B team.
 In his first season, he managed to qualify for the Croatian Second Football League but in his second season, they were relegated.
 He took over NK Dugopolje in 2013 but resigned in March 2014.

 In 2015, he was called by the new Hajduk Split manager Damir Burić to join him as assistant manager on which he agreed.
 He lost the job on 2 June 2016 after Damir Burić was sacked.
 On 9 July 2016, he joined Al Ain FC as a youth coach.

 In January 2017, he became caretaker manager of Al Ain, after Zlatko Dalić was sacked.
 In his first match, Spanjic take late away win against fierce rival Al Ahli 2-1.
 Zoran Mamić took place of Al Ain manager and Spanjic became Al Ain Reserve Team manager.
 He stayed on that position until April 2019.

-He took place of assistant manager of Damir Buric in Hajduk Split, after his call in June 2019.
+He took place of assistant manager of Damir Burić in Hajduk Split, after his call in June 2019.
+In 2021 he became assistant coach of the club's first team again, this time under Boro Primorac.
+He later returned to the club's academy, where he held several different positions.
+As of June 2024, Španjić was still part of Hajduk's academy.